 We serve as a county agent for the Florida Department of Agriculture for the single purpose of performing limited permit application processing functions.

-- This service is only available at 845 Primera Blvd.
-Lake Mary.
+- This service is now available at two of our locations.

 - All forms of payment are accepted.

 - A convenience fee will apply for all credit and debit card payments.
 This is a fee assessed by a third -party secure processor.
 The Tax Collector's Office does not retain any of this fee.